-Looking for simple ways to improve your running form?
-Your running form is incredibly important, but unfortunately it is often overlooked by many runners when they start their running journey.
+Looking for ways to improve running form?
+Running form is incredibly important, but unfortunately it is often overlooked by many runners when they start their running journey.

 The truth is, proper running form should not be ignored if you want to run strong and for longer.